 Trump has issued an array of presidential pardons that were a bit controversial since he started his term.
-Trump pardoned people such as right-wing author and filmmaker Dinesh D'Souza and Joe Arpaio, the former Maricopa County Sheriff, who was found guilty of being in contempt of court for blatantly ignoring a federal judge's order to stop arresting immigrants due to suspicions that they are in the U.S. illegally, and Michael Flynn, his former national security advisor who pleaded guilty to lying to the FBI.
+Trump pardoned people such as right-wing author and filmmaker Dinesh D'Souza , Joe Arpaio, the former Maricopa County Sheriff, who was found guilty of being in contempt of court for blatantly ignoring a federal judge's order to stop arresting immigrants due to suspicions that they are in the U.S. illegally, and Michael Flynn, his former national security advisor who pleaded guilty to lying to the FBI.

 Despite this, not all of his pardons were as problematic.
 Some were highly recognized and celebrated as a triumph.
 Earlier this year, as concerns were raised by reality TV star and businesswoman Kim Kardashian West surrounding Alice Marie Johnson, a woman who received a life sentence for first-time drug offenses, Trump granted her a full pardon.

 Also, with the advice of actor Sylvester Stallone, he granted a posthumous pardon to Jack Johnson, the first African-American heavyweight boxing champion, who was jailed over a hundred years ago for violating the Mann Act ( also known as 'White Slave Traffic Act') by crossing state lines with his white girlfriend.
 The Mann Act was intended to prevent people from being human trafficked or prostituted.